gwatts/pinfinder/README.md

 ## Other resources

-Inspired by information found here:
+Inspired with thanks by information found here:

 https://nbalkota.wordpress.com/2014/04/05/recover-your-forgotten-ios-7-restrictions-pin-code/

 ## Other Notes

-Last tested with iOS 8 through 9.1 on OS X 10.10 and Windows 8 with iTunes 12.3
+Last tested with iOS 8 through 9.2 on OS X 10.10, 10.11, Windows XP and Windows 8 with iTunes 12.3